Documentation Index

 • Interface: WAN and IPSEC

-• Source: the IP of your NordLayer dedicated server
+• Source: the IP of your NordLayer server with a dedicated IP

 • Destination: Either put any or you can limit to your FW external IP